Best Toys for Coton De Tulear

 Physical Exercise Recommendations for Coton de Tulear

 Physical activity for Coton de Tulear should reflect their moderate exercise needs and Small (8-15 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Coton de Tulear, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signals: heavy breathing, slowing movement, resistance to continuing, lying down during activity.
 Coton de Tulear dogs with charming, bright, happy traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Coton de Tulear dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Coton de Tulear benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Coton de Tulear